ohmdsp/ohmdsp.github.io/_posts/blog/2017-07-18-rf-machine-learning.md

 ---

 __Signal Classification Using Spectrograms and Deep Learning__<br>
 In this post, I will introduce some basic methods for utilizing a Convolutional Neural Network (CNN) to process spectrograms created from Radio Frequency (RF) data.
-The information in the post was taken from tutorial my colleagues and I provided to NVidia Corporation in early 2015 that has been used in their enterprise training series for several years.
+The information in the post was taken from a tutorial my colleagues and I provided to NVidia Corporation in early 2015 that has been used in their enterprise training series for several years.
 This post links you to a git project that removes the dependency on Nvidia's DIGITS platform and uses only Keras and Tensorflow.
 [Project Code & Data](https://github.com/ohmdsp/mldsd)
 <br>